EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Methodology

 \subsection{Event Spherical Frame Formation}

 The continuous nature of event streams reflects the ongoing motion of the event camera.
 While contrast maximization methods typically process events over relatively long time windows (e.g., \SI{0.1}{s}) under the assumption of constant angular velocity, we propose a different approach that operates on much shorter time scales to better handle varying motion patterns.
-We segment the event stream at a frequency $f$ and select the first $n$ events from each segment, as illustrated in Fig. \ref{fig:frame_formation}.
-These events are then transformed into spherical coordinates as described in Section \ref{subsec:event_spherical_representation} to form event spherical frames.
+We segment the event stream at a frequency $f$ and select the first $n$ events from each segment, as illustrated in \prettyref{fig:frame_formation}.
+These events are then transformed into spherical coordinates as described in \prettyref{subsec:event_spherical_representation} to form event spherical frames.

 To illustrate why our frame selection strategy effectively minimizes intra-frame camera motion, let us analyze a specific example from our implementation on ECRot \cite{cmax-slam} dataset.
 For ECRot sequences, we set $f = \SI{1000}{Hz}$ and $n = 1500$.
 Our analysis shows that these $n = 1500$ events span an average duration of only \SI{0.121}{ms}.
 Taking the average angular velocity of $\omega = \SI{120}{\degree/\second}$ as an example, this brief time span results in an intra-frame rotation of \SI{0.0145}{\degree}, leading to very small motion-induced pixel displacement within each frame.
 Each frame containing only 1500 events is too sparse to reveal the scene structure, making it challenging for contrast maximization methods to process effectively.
 However, our ES-ICP algorithm is specifically designed to handle such sparse point clouds effectively.
 This configuration allows our subsequent ES-ICP method to estimate $SO(3)$ pose at $\SI{1000}{Hz}$.